wikimedia/pywikibot/ROADMAP.rst

 Improvements and Bugfixes
 -------------------------

+* BaseBot has a public collections.Counter for reading, writing and skipping a page
+* Upload: Retry upload if 'copyuploadbaddomain' API error occurs (T294825)
+* Upload: Only set filekey/offset for files with names (T294916)
 * Update invisible characters from unicodedata 14.0.0
 * Make site parameter of textlib.replace_links() mandatory (T294649)
 * Raise a generic ServerError if the http status code is unofficial (T293208)